+Molly lectures nationally and internationally on sustainable theatre, including Lincoln Center, the National Theatre, WHO and Jameel Arts & Health Lab, Hearst Media, Idartes Bogotá, and the Cultural Center of the Philippines.
 She founded the Philadelphia Green Theatre Alliance, a regional chapter of the Broadway Green Alliance, and was trained by former Vice President Al Gore as a Climate Reality Leader.
-She is a proud AEA member, recipient of the Dina Wind Fellowship for the Philadelphia Arts and Business Council’s Wharton School of Business Designing Leadership program, and graduate of Columbia University.
-She received a citation from the New York State Assembly for her service to the community.
-In 2022, Molly was elected to a four-year term as the Democratic Committeeperson for Philadelphia’s Ward 2 Division 12.
+She is a proud AEA member, recipient of the Dina Wind Fellowship for the Philadelphia Arts and Business Council’s Wharton School of Business Designing Leadership program, and a graduate of Columbia University.

 Lauren Mandras (she/her) is a Communications Associate at the Broadway Green Alliance.
 She graduated Magna Cum Laude from the University of Central Florida – Rosen College of Hospitality Management with a Bachelor of Science in Entertainment Management.
 She previously worked as a Marketing Coordinator at GFour Productions, a theatrical production and management company whose current productions and investments include: Menopause The Musical® (U.S. Tour), On Your Feet!
 (U.S. Tour), SIX The Musical (Broadway, West End, and U.S. Tour), and more!
 Her previous experiences as a Communications Intern with the Broadway Green Alliance and as a Content Marketing Intern with the Seattle Children’s Theatre prepared her to take on these roles.